Throughout this project, a variety of interfaces, some standard and some bespoke, are used to communicate between cores.

 domain used by these cores, the clock enable is asserted every 5 clock cycles.

-may vary somewhat from this due to
+The clock enable generated by pcs_rx may vary somewhat from this due to

 differences in the local and far end clocks.
-The mii_elastic_buffer
+The mii_elastic_buffer module can

 be used to smooth out these variations over the course of a frame.